Billingsgate Fish Market: City of London

 Billingsgate Wharf, close to Lower Thames Street, became the centre of a fish market during the 16th and 17th centuries but did not become formally established until the Billingsgate, etc. Act 1698 (10 Will.
 3. c.
 13).

+Billingsgate Market Act 1846

+The Billingsgate Market Act 1846 (9 & 10 Vict. c. cccxlvi) repealed various older enactments relating to the market.

+Repealed enactments

+Section 1 of the act repealed ? enactments "so far as they relate to or affect the Supply of Fish to and the Regulation of the said Billingsgate Market", listed in that section.